What to do if your supply is interrupted or a variation in voltage to your property leads to damage.

 If you’ve suffered an electricity, gas or water outage, you’re generally not entitled to compensation.
 However, if you’ve experienced many outages or were off-supply for a long time, you may be entitled to an automatic Guaranteed Service Level (GSL) payment.
 GSLs usually appear automatically on your first bill for the calendar year.

-Planned and unplanned energy and water supply outages 236.70 KB Information about energy and water supply outages and associated issues.
+Planned and unplanned energy and water supply outages Information about energy and water supply outages and associated issues.

 Have you experienced a voltage variation or power surge?
-222.93 KB Information about unauthorised voltage variation, sometimes called power surge, and the claims process.
+Information about unauthorised voltage variation, sometimes called power surges, and the claims process.

-Life support 133.81 KB Protections for Victorians with life support equipment.
+Life support equipment Protections for Victorians with life support equipment.

 If you have a dispute with your company about compensation or you don’t think they followed the rules for outages, contact us.